top of page

 “Do child support payments have to go toward specific items?”

-No. Payments go to the receiving household to support the child’s general needs—courts do not track specific spending unless fraud is suspected.
+No. Payments support the child’s day-to-day needs in the receiving household and courts do not track specific spending unless fraud is suspected.

 Child support can feel complicated, but understanding how it works helps both parents make informed decisions that support their child’s well-being.
 Every family’s situation is unique, and guidelines are designed to create stability—not conflict.
 The information on this page is meant to provide clarity and reduce confusion as you navigate the process.
-With the right tools and communication, parents can work toward a financial plan that supports their child in both homes.
+Clear information and steady communication make it easier to build a plan that works for your child in both homes.

 bottom of page